Plato

 .

-Plato, reduced to the status of a slave, was redeemed and freed by a disciple of Socrates, Anniceris.
+Reduced to the condition of a slave, Plato was ransomed and freed by Anniceris, a disciple of Socrates.

-As he refused to be repaid, the ransom money was used to acquire land in Athens.
-On this land a school was founded.
-As it was located near the sanctuary of the hero Academos, it was called the Academy for this reason.
+As Anniceris refused to be reimbursed, the ransom money was used to purchase a plot of land in Athens.
+A school was founded on it, and since the site lay close to the sanctuary of the hero Academos, it became known as the Academy.

 The Academy

-Plato taught for forty years in this school which he founded.
+Plato taught for forty years in the school he had founded.

-It welcomed and trained prestigious pupils such as Aristotle, Demosthenes, Theophrastus, and Xenocrates.
+It attracted and trained distinguished pupils, among them Aristotle, Demosthenes, Theophrastus and Xenocrates.

-The subjects studied?
-Philosophy, of course, but also mathematics and astronomy, two disciplines considered by Plato to be of paramount importance.
-Indeed, Plato had this phrase engraved on the pediment of the Academy: Let no one enter here who is not a geometer
+The subjects covered included philosophy, naturally, but also mathematics and astronomy — two disciplines Plato held to be of paramount importance.
+Indeed, he had this phrase inscribed on the entrance to the Academy: Let no one enter here who is not a geometer

 .

-This was the first philosophical school organised as a university, in the modern sense of the word, with rules, student accommodation, a library, a lecture hall, etc.
+It was the first philosophical school organised along the lines of a university in the modern sense: with rules, residential accommodation for students, a library and a lecture hall.

-In -366, Aristotle entered the Academy, at the age of seventeen, for twenty years of study.
+In 366 BC, Aristotle entered the Academy at the age of seventeen and remained for twenty years.

 According to Diogenes Laërtius, This Aristotle was the only one [...] to listen to Plato reading his treatise on the soul; all the other listeners left before the end